tad-lispy/springs/README.md

 This way, whenever receiving the `Click` message, `update` will change the target of the spring to 0.
 This will make the button eventually disappear, but first it will shrink and wobble for some time.

-But for it's value to actually changed over time the program needs to periodically call `Spring.animate : Float -> Spring -> Spring`.
-This function keeps track of the internal properties of the spring, like it's momentum.
+But for its value to actually change over time the program needs to periodically call `Spring.animate : Float -> Spring -> Spring`.
+This function keeps track of the internal properties of the spring, like its momentum.
 All the magic is happening there.
 The `animate` function is taking a `Float` number (often called *delta*) representing the amount of time that passed since previous call (it's a little bit more complex than that, see the API docs for details).
-The *delta* is typically a number of milliseconds and the easiest way to get it is to subscribe to `animation frame` events, like that:
+The *delta* is typically a number of milliseconds and the easiest way to get it is to subscribe to `animation frame` events, like this:

 ```elm
 subscriptions : Model -> Sub Msg